Earth Systems Analysis for Sustainability

 Book, MIT Press

-Author: William Clark, Harvey Brooks Professor of International Science, Public Policy, and Human Development; Co-director, Sustainability Science Program; Faculty Chair, ENRP
+Author: William C. Clark, Harvey Brooks Professor of International Science, Public Policy, and Human Development; Co-director, Sustainability Science Program; Faculty Chair, ENRP

 Belfer Center Programs or Projects: Environment and Natural Resources

 This is an excellent synthesis of the elements that make up the emerging field of Earth system science.
 Leading global change scientists have pushed the boundaries of conventional science programs, producing a highly readable, challenging, and in part provocative book about Earth in the Anthropocene.
 It ranges across time, space, and disciplines, from Earth's deep history to astrobiology.
 If we are to achieve sustainability at a global scale, many people— in science and policy— need to read and understand this book."

 - Brian Walker, CSIRO Sustainable Ecosystems, Australia, and Program Director of The Resilience Alliance

 William Clark, the Harvey Brooks Professor of International Science, Public Policy, and Human Development at the Belfer Center, is co-editor of the new book, Earth Systems Analysis for Sustainability, which has just been published by MIT Press (October 2004).
 The book lays out the scientific foundations for managing human development of the planet in a sustainable manner.
 It is built around a Dahlem conference that Clark helped organize on the topic last year.